Last Updated: December 6, 2024

 The β-subunit of SCS determines the nucleotide specificity of the enzyme complex.
 There are two β-subunit genes encoding the A-beta and G-beta subunits.
 As indicated by the designations, the A-beta subunit determines specificity for ADP/ATP and the G-beta for GDP/GTP.

-The A-beta subunit is encoded by the SUCLA2 gene located on chromosome 13q14.2 and is composed of 11 exons encoding a precursor protein of 463 amino acids.
+The A-beta subunit is encoded by the SUCLA2 gene.
+The SUCLA2 gene is located on chromosome 13q14.2 and is composed of 11 exons encoding a precursor protein of 463 amino acids.

-The G-beta subunit is encoded by the SUCLG2 gene located on chromosome 3p14.1 and is composed of 15 exons that generate two alternatively spliced mRNAs both of which encode distinct precursor protein isoforms of 440 amino acids (isoform 1) and 432 amino acids (isoform 2).
+The G-beta subunit is encoded by the SUCLG2 gene.
+The SUCLG2 gene located on chromosome 3p14.1 and is composed of 15 exons that generate two alternatively spliced mRNAs both of which encode distinct precursor protein isoforms of 440 amino acids (isoform 1) and 432 amino acids (isoform 2).
+The protein encoded by the SUCLG2 gene is also referred to as GTPSCS.

 Succinate Dehydrogenase (SDH):